dhrubo55/personal-blog/content/posts/day-49-zip-and-unzip-file-using-java-filesystem-api.md

 }
 ```

-In this case by accessing and then copying the file from the `Folder,zip` file to and external folder will behave like unzip.
+In this case by accessing and then copying the file from the `Folder.zip` file to and external folder will behave like unzip.